Building Futures Before Barriers Begin: How supported accommodation helps 16 to18 year olds prepare for independence and work.

 Before the Benefits System, There’s the Belief System

-For most of them, “employment pathways” aren’t yet about wages or work allowances — they start much earlier: with confidence, belonging, and the belief that the future can be different from the past.
+At Oasis Care, we support young people who are learning to rebuild, emotionally, socially, and practically.
+For most of them, “employment pathways” aren’t yet about wages or work allowances.
+They start much earlier, with confidence, belonging, and the belief that their future can be different from their past.

 Policy Talks About Employment — Practice Starts with Stability